 We worked with partners.
 We chanted, “You will walk, and I will too.”
 But when it was my turn, I said, “I’m not walking.”

 “Oh, yes you are,” my partner said.
 We’d been sitting together for 16 hours at that point.

 I hadn’t called or texted my kids all day, and they hadn’t called or texted me either.
-I know that sounds strange but the whole day was that intense, there just wasn’t time.
+I know that sounds strange, but the whole day was super intense.
+There just wasn’t time.

 “I’m going to check in with my kids,” I told this woman.
 “I don’t think they want to walk.”

 “What!
 That’s why you’re here.”
-(Earlier in the day, in doing one of the exercises together, I confessed how my indecision was hurting me.)
+(Earlier in the day, while doing one of the exercises together, I’d confessed to her how my indecision in life was hurting me.)
 “Don’t let your kids decide if you’re going to walk.
 You decide.”

 She got me there.

 I needed to check in with my kids regardless so I texted both of them.
 You doing it?